 Sixtieth anniversary Lyke Wake crossing

 2nd October will mark 60 years since the first crossing of the Lyke Wake Walk was completed by a group of thirteen including the late Chief Dirger, Bill Cowley.
-A sixtieth anniversary crossing is at the early stages of planning, and more details are on the sixtieth anniversary page.
+A sixtieth anniversary crossing, followed by an informal celebratory meal, will take place on the anniversary.
+More details are on the sixtieth anniversary page.

 Friday 22nd May 2015 saw a recording on the Lyke Wake walk by Clare Balding for the Radio 4 Ramblings series.
 A number of Dirgers and Witches gathered for the event and we were even blessed by the presence of an Olympic torch!
 The programme was transmitted on Thursday June 4th.
 More details here on the BBC website, or download the podcast (12MB – right click & "save target as / link as").